alanjohnson/dotfiles/README.md

 # dotfiles

 These all all my dotfile settings.
-I use this repo to easily sharing between computers, or when setting up a new system with my prefered settings.
+This repo will set up my system preferences for me, withought having to manually do everything on each system.  or when setting up a new computer.

 To setup my system, All I do is
 1) clone this repo into my root folder ~